djangulo/britecore_application/README.md

 - `name` field (CharField).
 - `data_type` field, IntegerField with choices.
-- `help_text` field, CharField (seemed appropriate as these will emulate form fields)
+- `help_text` field, CharField (seemed appropriate as these will emulate form fields).
 - `number_of_fields`, convenience field for Enum types.
 I'm well aware this is not the best approach to having Enums with multiple form fields (a custom model field using MultiWidget is the way to go, in my opinion).
 But, since I implemented all my forms with JavaScript (Vue.js, more precisely), MultiWidget was not an option.
 This approach seemed to offer the best benefits for the scope and time constraints of this project.
 - `risk` field, not-required, nullable foreign key field to the RiskType model.